FullStackAlex/wue-theme/README.md

 A proper documentation is coming soon.
 Meanwhile you can check [my other repo where the webpack configs are commented properly](https://github.com/Tech-Nomad/wordpress-php-vue-webpack-hot-module-replacement-hmr-starter-setup).

 Demo: [wuetheme.tech-nomad.de](https://wuetheme.tech-nomad.de)

+# Today (27.05.2019) the navigation in the demo didn't work due to a overlooked bug.
+But now it's in SPA mode again.